yonkov/custom-welcome-guide/readme.txt

 From your WordPress admin dashboard, navigate to Guides tab and add a new Guide.

 == How to create additional popups to the guide?
-To add more screens (steps) to the guide, create a new guide and link it to the parent guide via the ```Page Attributes``` tab from the right sidebar.
+To add more screens (steps / sub-guides) to the guide, create a new guide and link it to the parent guide via the ```Page Attributes``` tab from the right sidebar in the Block Editor.

 = Can I create more than one guide? =
 Absolutely!
 You can create as many guides as you want and link as many screens to them as you wish.
 A list with all the guides will be visible in the ```Welcome Guide``` tab from the block editor's sidebar.

-= How to run the guides? =
+= How to run a guide? =
 When you are creating or editing a post, a "Welcome Guide" tab will be visible in the Block Editor's sidebar.
 Expand the tab and you will see a list with all the guides.

 = Can I disable or customize the default Welcome Guide? = When an editor opens the Block Editor for the first time, the default Welcome Guide modal pops up.
-To remove the default welcome message, go to the plugin's settings page and check the option "disable the default Welcome Guide".
+To remove the default welcome message, simply go to the plugin's settings page and select a featured guide from the dropdown list.
-To replace the default welcome tips with a custom welcome message, you also need to select a featured guide from the guides' dropdown list in the plugin's settings page.
+In this way, you can replace the default welcome tips with a custom welcome message.

+= Can I disable the guides for a specific post type? = Sure, you can remove the list with the guides in the Block Editor's sidebar for a specific post type, e.g. pages.
+Go to the plugin's options page and remove the tick on the toggle button for the respective post type.

 = Can I run the guides from the frontend? =
 No, the scope of the plugin is to help your admin users or editors with the cms options and runs only from the WordPress block editor's screen.

 = Can I run the guides from the Classic Editor? =
-No, the plugin takes advantage of the pre-built Gutenberg components from the WordPress core and can only work with the Block editor.
+No, the plugin takes advantage of the pre-built Gutenberg components from the WordPress core.
+They get loaded only when you are using the Block editor.

 == Screenshots ==

 == Changelog ==

-= 0.0.1 - August 2021 =
+= 0.0.1 - September 2021 =
 * First Release